klipsey/DriverMod/Release/README.md

 [![](https://raw.githubusercontent.com/ArcPh1r3/DriverMod/main/DriverUnityProject/Assets/Driver/Icons/texDriverIcon.png)]()

-To share feedback, report bugs, or offer suggestions feel free to DM @braindead_ape on Discord
+To share feedback, report bugs, or offer suggestions feel free to DM @braindead_ape on Discord or make an issue on the GitHub repo

 ___

 # Unlock

 [![](https://raw.githubusercontent.com/ArcPh1r3/DriverMod/main/Release/FuckShit/unlock.png)]()

+This can be circumvented via config for the lazy (it's a really easy unlock)

 ___